pri-rachevsky/workout-frontend/README.md

 This application is built with React framework in TypeScript, currently, it only has unit tests using jest.

 > :warning: **Disclaimer** since this project is a personal work to improve and show the author front-end skills, it doesn't have back-end API.
-But, it has workaround to mock and simulate async requests on the `mock-back-end` directory.
+But, it has workaround to mock and simulate async requests on the `mockBackEnd` directory.
 The front-end app should deal with back-and as a black box and be very uncoupled from its implementation, then, if someday the author decides to create a back-end API, the necessity to change front-end code will be minimal.

 ### Instructions